-To Our Stockholders:
+To Our Stockholders

 Quanex Corporation has entered into an agreement with Gerdau S.A. and Gerdau Delaware, Inc. pursuant to which Gerdau Delaware, Inc. will merge with and into Quanex (we refer to this agreement, as it may be amended from time to time, as the merger agreement, and we refer to Gerdau S.A. as Gerdau and Gerdau Delaware, Inc. as Gerdau Delaware).
 Immediately prior to and in connection with the merger, Quanex will spin-off to its stockholders a subsidiary containing all of the assets comprising the Building Products Group of Quanex.
 We are sending this proxy statement to Quanex stockholders to ask for your vote in favor of the approval and adoption of the merger agreement.
-If Quanex stockholders approve and adopt the merger agreement and the merger is subsequently completed, Quanex stockholders will receive \$39.20 and one share of Quanex Building Products Corporation common stock in connection with the spin-off for a proxy in relation to, the proposed spin-off of the Building Products Group of Quanex.
+If Quanex stockholders sprove and adopt the merger agreement and the merger is subsequently completed, Quanex stockholders will receive \$39.20 and one share of Quanex Building Products Corporation common stock in connection with the spin-off for each share of Quanex common stock they hold as of the closing date.
+Quanex stockholder approval is not needed for, and you are not being asked for a proxy in relation to, the proposed spin-off of the Building Products Group of Quanex.

-You are cordially invited to attend a special meeting of stockholders of Quanex to be held at 9:00 a.m., Central time, on April 22, 2008, at the Company's principal executive offices at 1900 West Loop South, 15th Floor, Houston, Texas.
+You are cordially invited to attend a special meeting of stockholders of Quanex to be held at 9:00 a.m., Central time, on April , 2008, at the Company's principal executive offices at 1900 West Loop South, 15th Floor, Houston, Texas.
 This document is a proxy statement for Quanex to use in soliciting proxies for its special meeting of stockholders.
 Attached is an important document containing answers to frequently asked questions and a summary description of the merger (beginning on page 1), followed by more detailed information about Quanex, the proposed merger and the merger agreement.
 We urge you to read this document carefully and in its entirety.